dalequark/daleonai/_posts/2020-09-01-convert-pdfs-to-audiobooks-with-machine-learning.md

 <iframe width="100%" height="300" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/881952937%3Fsecret_token%3Ds-AwsVa7iQ7Gm&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe><div style="font-size: 10px; color: #cccccc;line-break: anywhere;word-break: normal;overflow: hidden;white-space: nowrap;text-overflow: ellipsis; font-family: Interstate,Lucida Grande,Lucida Sans Unicode,Lucida Sans,Garuda,Verdana,Tahoma,sans-serif;font-weight: 100;"><a href="https://soundcloud.com/dale-markowitz" title="Dale Markowitz" target="_blank" style="color: #cccccc; text-decoration: none;">Dale Markowitz</a> · <a href="https://soundcloud.com/dale-markowitz/a-promising-path-towards-autoformalization-and-general-artificial-intelligence/s-AwsVa7iQ7Gm" title="A Promising Path Towards Autoformalization and General Artificial Intelligence" target="_blank" style="color: #cccccc; text-decoration: none;">A Promising Path Towards Autoformalization and General Artificial Intelligence</a></div>

 Not too bad, right?

+### Pricing

+Since publishing this post, many of you have asked me how much it cost me to build this project.
+Conveniently, I stayed in the free tier of the APIs I used.
+For reference:

+I didn't build a custom model (like Kaz did), so I'll just focus on the cost of 1) extracting text from a PDF 2) converting text to audio.

+The cost to convert a PDF to text using the Google Vision API is free for under 1000 pages (see the pricing page [here](https://cloud.google.com/vision/pricing)).

+Converting text to speech using WaveNet voices is free up to 1 million characters (see the full pricing page [here]()).

 Anyway, that's all for now.